Royal Naval College, Greenwich: History

 The Royal Naval War College, which had been established at Greenwich in November 1900 before being removed to first Devonport and then Portsmouth, transferred its activities to the college at Greenwich in 1914.
-During the First World War the Royal Naval College was requisitioned as a barracks and for scientific experiments.
+During World War I the Royal Naval College was requisitioned as a barracks and for scientific experiments.
 The training of officers was not resumed until 1919.

 On 30 October 1939 the college began to train officers of the Women's Royal Naval Service.
-During the Second World War, the College increased the number of officers of both sexes trained for an expanded Navy.
+During the Second World War, the college increased the number of officers of both sexes trained for an expanded Navy.
 Its major task was the training of fighting officers, and around 35,000 men and women graduated during that period.
 In 1943, the beautiful Admiral's House on the north wing of King Charles Court was damaged by a direct hit from a German bomb; another bomb hit the front of the building.

 The Navy's Department of Nuclear Science and Technology opened on the college premises in 1959, and JASON, the department's research and training reactor, was commissioned in the King William building in 1962.

-In 1967 Queen Elizabeth II knighted Francis Chichester on the river steps of the College, honouring his achievement in circumnavigating the world as a solo yachtsman, using the old route of the clippers, becoming the first to do so.
+In 1967 Queen Elizabeth II knighted Francis Chichester on the river steps of the college, honouring his achievement in circumnavigating the world as a solo yachtsman, using the old route of the clippers, becoming the first to do so.
 His was also the fastest such circumnavigation, taking nine months and one day.

-The Royal School of Naval Architecture, which had been part of the College since 1873, transferred to University College London in 1967.
+The Royal School of Naval Architecture, which had been part of the college since 1873, transferred to University College London in 1967.
 The Royal Naval College continued to train women until 1976, when their courses were transferred to the Britannia Royal Naval College.

 From 1983 the relocated Joint Services Defence College also occupied much of the King Charles building.
 With a shrinking Royal Navy, the decision was taken to close RNC Greenwich in 1998.
 All initial officer training is now carried out at the Britannia Royal Naval College, and the new Joint Services Command and Staff College, created in 1997, took over the staff college functions.